badnumbers/learn/src/intermediate/src/outputting-midi.md

 ### Sending MIDI data by using patterns

-Using patterns to control MIDI data is almost identical to using patterns to control SuperCollider `SynthDef`s.
+Using patterns to control MIDI data is almost identical to using patterns to control SuperCollider SynthDefs.
 The event type you need to use is `\midi`.
 A pattern which sends MIDI data uses some special keys:

-`\midiout`: The `MIDIOut` instance you want to send MIDI data through (see above).
+* `\midiout`: The `MIDIOut` instance you want to send MIDI data through (see above).
-`\midicmd`: The type of MIDI message you want to send; in this case `\noteOn`.
+* `\midicmd`: The type of MIDI message you want to send; in this case `\noteOn`.
-`\chan`: The MIDI channel number.
+* `\chan`: The MIDI channel number.
 SuperCollider thinks of these as 0-based, so the MIDI channel numbers in your patterns should be between 0 (for MIDI channel 1) and 15 (for MIDI channel 16).

 Here is an example: